 Note that the genome has now been imported.
 Two chromosomes are listed.

 Task 17: Load the BAM file

-Load the alignment.calmd.rmdup.bam file.
+Load the alignment.rmdup.sorted.bam file.
 Note that IGV requires the .bai index file to also be in the same directory.